marketing objectives examples

 SMART objective example: “We will grow our Facebook audience by gaining 100 followers every month for the next 3 months.”

-As we mentioned in the ‘Measurable’ stage, marketing KPIs (or Key Performance Indicators) are values that help you monitor your progress and find out if you are on the right track for achieving your smart marketing goals.
+Marketing KPIs (or Key Performance Indicators) are values that help you monitor your progress and find out if you are on the right track for achieving your smart marketing objectives.

 To be more specific, let’s go back to our previous SMART objective example: “We will grow our Facebook audience by gaining 100 followers every month for the next 3 months.”